meghapsimatrix/simhelpers/README.md

 # Acknowledgments

-We are grateful for the feedback provided by [Sangdon Lim](https://sdlim.com/) and Man Chen.
+We are grateful for the feedback provided by Danny Gonzalez, [Sangdon Lim](https://sdlim.com/) and Man Chen.

 # References